trek-view/basecamp/_posts/2022-09-16-injecting-camm-gpmd-telemetry-videos-part-3-mp4-structure-telemetry-trak.md

 The exact format of the sample description table data element varies by media type.
 That is, in our case the `stsd` will differ depending on the standard, either GPMF or CAMM.
 You can see this clearly as for each telemetry type, the `stsd` container box contains two different nested boxes.

 The sample description table data element is fairly simple in terms of the data it contains.
-The table has four columns; size, data format, format reserved data, and reference index.
+The table has four columns; size, data format, format reserved data, and reference index (this last column is used later by the `stsc` box).

 In our case, they key column is data format, which is either `camm` or `gpmf` depending on the format.